Scoin0/UsagiBot/README.md

 * Have 2 versions, a standalone and an always running version.

 ---
-If there are any issues please let me know either in the issue tracker or DM me at `Scoin0#0002`.
+If there are any issues please let me know either in the issue tracker or DM me on Discord at `Scoin0#0002`.